 Notice that since I took a direct quote from John Smith's book, I placed those words in quotation marks.
-Notice also that I placed the date that the book was published directly after the author's name in parentheses--this is proper APA format.
-Finally, notice that because I explained WHO wrote the book and WHAT book it comes from, the reader is easily able not only to find the source on his/her own to check my facts, but the reader is also more likely to believe what I have to say now that they know that my information comes from a credible source.
+Also notice that because I explained who wrote the book, what book it comes from, and on what page to find the quote in the book, the reader is easily able not only to find the source on his/her own to check my facts, but the reader is also more likely to believe what I have to say now that they know that my information comes from a credible source.

-Notice that it's clear within this sentence that I'm referring to a certain person's beliefs, but since this person's name does not appear at the beginning of the sentence, I have placed her name, the year that her article was published, and the page number where I retrieved this information in parentheses at the end of the sentence.
+Notice that it's clear within this sentence that I'm referring to a person’s belief or conclusion, but since this person's name does not appear at the beginning of the sentence, I have placed her name and the page number where I retrieved this information in parentheses at the end of the sentence.

 Paraphrase your sources whenever you believe that you can make the information from a source shorter and/or clearer for your audience.
-A paraphrase is NOT an exact copy of the original, simply changing a few words here and there is NOT acceptable.
+A paraphrase is not an exact copy of the original, so simply changing a few words here and there is not acceptable.

 Take a look at these examples:

-The original passage from The Confident Student (6th ed.): “Whatever your age, health and well-being can affect your ability to do well in college.
+The original passage from The Confident Student: “Whatever your age, health and well-being can affect your ability to do well in college.
 If you don’t eat sensibly, stay physically fit, manage your stress, and avoid harmful substances, then your health and your grades will suffer” (Kanar 158).

 A legitimate paraphrase: No matter what condition your body is in, you can pretty much guarantee that poor health habits will lead to a lack of academic success.
 Students need to take time for their physical and emotional well-being, as well as their studies, during college (Kanar 158).